 Inspiring and sharing

-Residency at the Houses of Parliament during one week in November 2009, under the framework of the Royal Society Member of Parliament-Scientist Pairing Scheme.
+Residency at the Houses of Parliament during one week, under the framework of the Royal Society Member of Parliament-Scientist Pairing Scheme.
 Awarded to some of the best research scientists in the UK (as The Royal Society establishes) to promote the importance of Science in government policies and bring scientists’ expertise to the Houses of Parliament.
 I liaised with different government agencies and sat in parliamentary select committees related to science and technology.
-From October 2009 to May 2010.

 Interview with TechnoLatinas within the series "Latinas que Inspiran" ("Inspiring Latin Women").
 I was the first in this series of interviews, 12th February 2021.
 The interview is available at the following link.

 Recital.
 "The boundaries of jazz".
 Manchester Jazz Society.
 Manchester, United Kingdom, 10th February 2021.

 Keynote speaker.
 “Morphogenius” on Turing’s morphogenesis, the pillars of computational thinking and my own journey in computer science since I started building robots and programming (at 11 years old).
 5th Extremadura Science Festival.
 STEAM school.
 Cáceres, Spain.
 15th June, 2019.